Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/navigation.rst

 It works well in many cases, but sometimes you want to move the view-point to a different place.
 This is what Dolly supports, allowing you to transport the view from one place to another.

-You can dolly back and forth by holding down :kbd:`Ctrl-Shift` and dragging :kbd:`MMB`.
+You can dolly back and forth by holding down :kbd:`Shift-Ctrl` and dragging :kbd:`MMB`.